svn2github/lv0/website/readme.txt

 - no threads, just processes
 - no wide characters and only ASCII
 - own minimal boot loader
-- self-hosting using own compiler with support for a subset of ANSI C
+- self-hosting using own compiler
 - support for serial console
 - support only recent hardware (x86-64)
 - support high resolution vesa graphic modes